syssi/esphome-jk-bms/README.md

 ESPHome component to monitor a Jikong Battery Management System (JK-BMS) via RS485 or BLE

-This fork supports CAN bus commuinaction with inverters supporting the SMA CAN bus protocol battery standard eg (Goodwe, Pylotech, LG)
+This fork supports CAN bus commuinaction with inverters supporting the CANBUS Protocol compatible with Pylontech V1.3 and Goodwe V1.5.

+It communicates with the JK-BMS using the RS485 port which is in fact not RS485, it is 3.3V TTL so it can be directly connected to the ESP32.
+The ESP32 then sends the required CAN bus data to the inverter.

+I have been testing using the Goodwe SECU-A*3 batteries selected in the inverter.<br>
+Each SECA-A battery has 5.4kWh of storage, so select the number that are closest to your match batteries total capacity.<br>
 **Note:- CAN bus support is still in development and testing!!!**

 Thanks go to syssi for help and making the original RS485 code!
 Buy him a coffee here https://www.buymeacoffee.com/syssi)